When does a replacement kitchen or bathroom need building regulations approval?

 Does this require building regulations approval?

 If you move the boiler to another location.
-Yes (Part J)
+Yes (see Approved Document J in England and Wales)

 If you leave the boiler where it is but extend the flue.
-Yes (Part J)
+Yes (see Approved Document J in England and Wales)

-If you install or alter fixed electrical equipment in the kitchen.
-Yes, if the circuit is within the 'special location' measured 2.25m vertically from the floor or shower head (if higher) and within 600mm of any bath tub or shower tray (Part P).
+If you install or alter fixed electrical equipment in rooms containing a bath or a shower.
+Yes, if the circuit is within the 'special location' measured 2.25m vertically from the floor or shower head (if higher) and within 600mm of any bath tub or shower tray (see Approved Document P in England).

 If you install an extract fan.
-Yes, if it requires a new electrical circuit, the extract should go to outside where possible (Part P).
+Yes, if it requires a new electrical circuit, the extract should go to outside where possible (see Approved Document P in England and Wales).

 Removing load bearing walls to accommodate a new layout is a structural alteration.
 Design and fire resistance will be needed for the new lintel, bearings and foundations may need to be examined for suitability.

-Removing doors (or non-load bearing walls) between the kitchen and other rooms, particularly to a staircase, will affect means of escape (B1).
-Additional precautions in other parts of the property may be needed such as escape windows, interlinked smoke and heat detection, and additional fire resistance (B3).
+Removing doors (or non-load bearing walls) between the kitchen and other rooms, particularly to a staircase, will affect means of escape (Requirement B1 of the Building Regulations).
+Additional precautions in other parts of the property may be needed such as escape windows, interlinked smoke and heat detection, and additional fire resistance (Requirement B3 of the Building Regulations).
 Alternatively you may need to retain the door(s) so it is no worse than before.
-(Both in Part B.)

 Are you carrying out a material change of use?